BioversityCostaRica/brapi_plugin/README.md

 ### Traits, Methods, Scales and Variables

 A trait in BreedBase is matched with a question type=”Ranking of options”.
 The trait will have type = Tricot.
 For each Trait there is one Method = Tricot and one Scale = Ranking.
 A variable is defines a one trait, with one method with one scale, therefore there are as many variables as traits.
+The complete information of a ClimMob Characteristic is stored in the trait and variable object in BreedBase ad additional information.

 An example of a Trait